How to Start a Career in Crime Scene Cleaning

 Crime scene cleaners are key players in the forensic process, working closely with law enforcement and other professionals to ensure thorough site management.

-Collaborating with Forensics Teams – Professionals in this role maintain close coordination with investigators to avoid disrupting evidence collection.
+Collaborating with Forensics Teams – Professionals in this role maintain close coordination with investigators to avoid disrupting evidence collection, and use specialized tools and equipment designed for hazardous materials to ensure thorough and safe cleanup.

 Following Protocols – Strict adherence to industry guidelines ensures every step of the cleanup process meets safety regulations.